Summer Holiday Money Lessons for Your Children

 Earning tips for primary school children:

-- Incorporate their interest because they’ll be more motivated when
+- Incorporate their interest because they’ll be more motivated when they enjoy earning.

 - When giving them pocket money for doing chores, think about what amount you’re willing to pay, what’s appropriate for their age and how long will they take.